 Why Become a Computer Science Major at McNeese?

-Accredited by the Computing Accreditation Commission of ABET, McNeese’s bachelor’s degree in computer science incorporates theory and practice into the curriculum through the exploration of current and relevant topics, including software development, video game design, competitive programming, database management and web design.
+Accredited by the Computing Accreditation Commission of ABET, McNeese’s bachelor’s degree in computer science incorporates theory and practice into the curriculum through the exploration of software development, video game design, competitive programming, machine learning, artificial intelligence, database management and web design.
 Students can also minor in computer engineering, electrical engineering, instrumentation engineering or power engineering.

 What is a computer science degree?